adamsilver/fdpb/02-a-checkout-flow.md

 };
 ```

-As the user types, the `keydown` event listener will fire.
-That method checks the `length` of the field against the configured max length.
-Then it will update the status box accordingly.
+As the user types, the `keydown` event listener will be invoked.
+This method will check the `length` of the field against the (configurable) max length and update the status box:

 ```javascript
 CharacterCountdown.prototype.onFieldChange = function(e) {